apenella/go-ansible/README.md

 [Go ansible example] I am MyExecutor and I am doing nothing
 ```

+### Options

+On `github.com/apenella/go-ansible/pkg/options` are defined those type which define command executions options

+#### ansible adhoc and ansible-playbook common options
+- **AnsibleConnectionOptions** object has those parameters described on `Connections Options` section within ansible-playbook's man page, and defines how to connect to hosts.
+- **AnsiblePrivilegeEscalationOptions** object has those parameters described on `Escalation Options` section within ansible-playbook's man page, and defines how to become a user.

 ### Stdout Callback
 It is possible to define and specific stdout callback method on `go-ansible`.
 To do that is needed to set `StdoutCallback` attribute on `AnsiblePlaybookCmd` object.
 Depending on the used method, the results are managed by one function or another.
-The functions to manage `ansible-playbook`'s output are defined on the package `github.com/apenella/go-ansible/stdoutcallback/results` and must be defined following the next signature:
+The functions to manage `ansible-playbook`'s output are defined on the package `github.com/apenella/go-ansible/pkg/stdoutcallback/results` and must be defined following the next signature:
 ```go
 // StdoutCallbackResultsFunc defines a function which manages ansible's stdout callbacks.
 The function expects a context, a reader that receives the data to be wrote and a writer that defines where to write the data comming from reader, Finally a list of transformers could be passed to update the output comming from the executor. type StdoutCallbackResultsFunc func(context.Context, io.Reader, io.Writer, ...results.TransformerFunc) error